 from the depth stream.
 With our proposed method, both the

 errors in the binaural tracker and the mis-detections in the depth

 tracker can be significantly reduced.
 Real-room recordings are

 used to show the improved performance of the proposed method

 Coleman P, Franck A, Francombe J, Liu Q, de Campos T, Hughes R, Menzies D, Simon Galvez, M, Tang Y, Woodcock J, Jackson P, Melchior F, Pike C, Fazi F, Cox T, Hilton A (2018) An Audio-Visual System for Object-Based Audio:

-From Recording to Listening IEEE Transactions on Multimedia
+From Recording to Listening, IEEE Transactions on Multimedia IEEE

 Object-based audio is an emerging representation